MEKP for Polyester and Vinyl Ester Resin Systems

 Never mix MEKP directly with an accelerator.
 This can cause an explosive reaction.
 Most resins already contain the necessary promoter—your job is simply to add the catalyst and mix thoroughly.

-If you spill MEKP, neutralize it with baking soda (sodium bicarbonate) before wiping.
-Dispose of all contaminated materials according to local hazardous waste regulations.
+If you spill MEKP, neutralize it with baking soda before wiping.
+Dispose of contaminated materials according to local regulations.

 Catalyst Ratios and Temperature Guidelines

-The correct MEKP, ratio typically ranges from 1% to 2% by volume of resin.
-Adjust based on temperature and project size:
+The correct MEKP ratio typically ranges from 1% to 2% by volume of resin.
+Adjust based on temperature:

 Mix gently but completely for at least one full minute, scraping sides and bottom of the container.
 Incomplete mixing causes soft spots and uneven curing.

 If humidity is high, surface blush (a waxy film) may form.
-To prevent it, use wax-added resin or apply PVA (polyvinyl alcohol) on the surface.
+To prevent it, use wax-added resin or apply PVA (polyvinyl alcohol).

 Common MEKP Issues & How to Fix Them